AleksandarDzudzevic/WeatherStationProject/README.md

 [^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.
 [^3]:“How to Connect dht11 Sensor with Arduino Uno.”
 Arduino Project Hub, https://create.arduino.cc/projecthub/pibots555/how-to-connect-dht11-sensor-with-arduino-uno-f4d239.
 [^4]:Team, The Arduino.
 “What Is Arduino?: Arduino Documentation.”
 Arduino Documentation | Arduino Documentation, https://docs.arduino.cc/learn/starting-guide/whats-arduino.

-## Success Criteria

-1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
-1. ```[HL]``` The local variables will be measure using a set of 4 sensors around the dormitory.
-2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
-3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
-4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server.
-5. Create a prediction the subsequent 12 hours for both temperature and humidity.
-6. A poster summarizing the visual representations, model and analysis is created and communicated.

 # Criteria B: Design